cristian-sulea/cristian-sulea-net/site/content/_blog/jekyll-instant-search.md

 ([GitHub direct link](https://raw.githubusercontent.com/christian-fei/Simple-Jekyll-Search/master/dest/simple-jekyll-search.js))
 and save it as `search-script.js` (or any other name you prefer).

-Then, inside the '_includes' folder, create another file named `search-form.html` (or any other name you prefer) with the following content:
+Then, inside the `_includes` folder, create another file named `search-form.html` (or any other name you prefer) with the following content:

 ```html